-Hacker faces jail for stealing Just Eat data
+Just Eat 'phishing' scammer faces jail

 A computer hacker who sold the personal data of thousands of people on the dark web faces jail after admitting a string of offences.

-Police began investigating Grant West, 26, after he hacked information from Just Eat customers in 2015.
+Police began investigating Grant West, 26, after he conned details from Just Eat customers in 2015.

 The personal data of around 165,000 people was compromised.